 So if I do end up doing work where a release is required, I’ll use the document recommended by the agency or a template from the AOP

 Just as a footnote, I feel there’s an element of irony here.
 Much emphasis placed on the importance of securing a ‘release’ from a subject, who is effectively handing over all power and control in the use of their image to the powerful photographer.
-The lack of agency accorded to subjects in the matter of their representation is an area of great concern.
+The lack of agency accorded to subjects in the matter of their representation is an area of some concern.